Eigenvalues as a Metric for Memory Dynamics in Sequence Models: Experimental Details

-\paragraph{Performed Experiments} We run all six models with task-wise parameters given in Table~\ref{tab:architecture} on the described subset of LRA tasks for four different random seeds.
-For each of the runs, we provide the eigenvalue distributions in the corresponding figures of the main text and Appendix~\ref{sec:app_D}.
-Note that we do not optimize the hyperparameters and we use the comparable model sizes to make comparison sensible, and therefore the reported accuracies might be lower than in the original LRA paper~\citep{Tay2021}.
+\paragraph{Performed Experiments} We run all six models with task-wise parameters given in Table~\ref{tab:architecture} on the described subset of LRA tasks for four different random seeds specified above.
+For each of the runs, we provide the eigenvalue distributions in the corresponding figures of the main text and the Appendix.
+Note that we do not optimize the hyperparameters for each model task combination, but as mentioned in the main text, we aim to obtain a middle ground between competitive performance relative to the best known baselines and the comparable model sizes to make comparison sensible, and therefore the reported accuracies might be lower than in the original LRA paper~\cite{Tay2021}.